scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### SHOW TABLES

-`SHOW TABLES` command shows table names in a namespace.
+The `SHOW TABLES` command shows table names in a namespace.
 If a namespace name is omitted, the default namespace is used.

 This command returns the following column: